emilypier/WeatherDashboard/README.md

 # Weather Dashboard

 ## Description
-A website that shows the current weather and 5 day forecast in different cities.
+A website that shows the current weather and 5 day forecast for different cities in the US.

 ## Image
 ![Image of Work Day Scheduler.](/assets/code-quiz-screenshot.png)